SmalsResearch/bePelias/README.md

 - get by id for postalname, part of mun
 - postalcode --> code (in postalInfo ?)
 - /geocode --> /addresses? /searchCity --> /cities?  /addresses/structured + /addresses/unstructured + /addresses/reverse
+- id: "bestid" for addresses, "addressId" for boxes, "id" for other objects.
+All to "bestid" ?
+Or "addressId", "streetId", "boxId"...?

 - Migrate from Flask to FastAPI?